-The doctor, bioinformatician and excellent tennis player with two doctorates decided in 2009 to bring the expensive high-speed gene analysis from the universities into practice.
-She founded the company CeGaT, which examines hundreds of genes in parallel and thus enables rapid, tailor-made therapies, for example for tumours.
-She now has 110 employees and was awarded the EU Innovation Prize for Women 2014 by the EU Commission.
+The doctor with two doctorates and a passionate tennis player decided in 2009 to bring the expensive high-speed gene analysis from the universities into her own company: Together with her husband Dirk, she founded CeGaT, a company that examines all human genes, enabling rapid diagnoses and the precise treatment of many tumour diseases.
+She now has 230 employees and was awarded the EU Innovation Prize for Women 2014 by the EU Commission.

 Martin Brudermüller, born in Stuttgart in 1961, grew up in Karlsruhe.
 His mother was a housewife, his father a nuclear physicist.
 At home there was much discussion about natural sciences.
 Brudermüller wanted to become a surgeon for a while, but then decided to study chemistry.
 Even as a doctoral student he attended a holiday course for young scientists at BASF.
 He then applied there and worked his way up to the Board of Executive Directors, which he has chaired since May 2018.